The Covert Comic Home Page

 S stands for SPYING.

 Comment: Interestingly, the word 'spy' comes from the word 'espionage.'
-Knowing this fact can further assist you in remembering the E.S.P.I.O.N.A.G.E. principle, and can also help make you fun at parties (which are often useful venues for intelligence gathering).
+Knowing this fact can further assist you in remembering the E.S.P.I.O.N.A.G.E. principle, and can make you interesting at parties (which are often useful venues for intelligence gathering).

 P stands for PRACTICE.

-Comment: Always practice good tradecraft (and always practice memorizing the E.S.P.I.O.N.A.G.E. principle!).
+Comment: Always practice good tradecraft (which includes memorizing the E.S.P.I.O.N.A.G.E. principle!).

 I stands for INTELLIGENCE.